neptunian/react-photo-gallery/README.md

 height  | number  | undefined | required; original height of the gallery image (only used for calculating aspect ratio)

 ## Demo explanation
-This component uses [React Images](https://github.com/jossmac/react-images) for lightbox functionality in the example demo.
+This component uses [React Images](https://github.com/jossmac/react-images) for lightbox functionality in the example demo, but the component itself does not depend on it.
 PHOTO_SET obj in the example above is also being passed to lightbox which uses src, srcset, and caption props.